Siganus fuscescens: Taxonomy

 Siganus fuscescens was first formally described in 1782 as Centrogaster fuscescens by the Dutch naturalist Martinus Houttuyn with the type locality given as Nagasaki.
 This taxon is largely sympatric with the white-spotted spinefoot (Siganus canaliculatus) and these taxa are also very similar in appearance.
-Molecular analyses in 2011 found that there were three separate lineages within S. canaliculatus and S. fuscescens, that these lineages interbred and that each lineage had specimens which referred to either taxon, this suggests that S. canaliculatus is a synonym of S. fuscescens.
-This is not the position taken by FishBase, although FishBase does note the two species are sometimes confused, or Catalog of Fishes, although they recognise Siganus margaritiferus as a valid species, found from the Andaman Islands to the Solomon Islands, north to Japan and south to Australia.
+Molecular analyses in 2011 found that there were three separate lineages within S. canaliculatus and S. fuscescens, that these lineages interbred and that each lineage had specimens which referred to either taxon.
+The authors thus concluded that S. canaliculatus is in fact a synonym of S. fuscescens.
+This, however, is not the position taken by FishBase, although it does note that the two species are sometimes confused.
+The Catalog of Fishes, on the other hand, recognises the third lineage as the species Siganus margaritiferus, found from the Andaman Islands to the Solomon Islands, north to Japan and south to Australia.
 Further molecular analyses have found that this may be a species complex and, while not resolving the potential synonymy of S. canaliculatus, these have suggested that there are cryptic species within S. fuscescens.
-The specific name fuscescens means “darkened”, thought to be a reference to the dark upperbody.
+The specific name fuscescens means "darkened", thought to be a reference to the dark upperbody.

 Description

-Siganus fuscescens as a moderately slender, laterally compressed body, the standard length being 2.3 to 2.9 times its depth.
+Siganus fuscescens has a moderately slender, laterally compressed body, the standard length being 2.3 to 2.9 times its depth.
 The dorsal profile of the head is weakly to notably concave over the eyes with either a blunt or a pointed snout.
 The front nostril has a flap which becomes shorter as the fish grows and is reduced to a small peak in the oldest fishes.
 The dorsal fin has 13 spines and 10 soft rays while the anal fin has 7 spines and 9 soft rays.
 The front spine on the dorsal fin points forwards.
 The caudal fin is nearly emarginate in smaller individuals of less than 10 cm standard length becoming forked in larger fish.
 This species attains a maximum total length of 40 cm, although 25 cm is more typical.
-The overall colour of this rabbitfish is greenish-grey to brown fading to silvery on the lower body, with a large number of small light-bluish spots, a slender brown bar runs along the upper margin of the operculum, and they frequently have a dark patch under the start of the lateral line.
-When they are asleep or threatened the adults adopt a mottle pattern.
+The overall colour of this rabbitfish is greenish-grey to brown, fading to silvery on the lower body, and it has a large number of small light-bluish spots on the flanks, and a slender brown bar along the upper margin of the operculum.
+Additionally, they frequently possess a dark patch under the start of the lateral line.
+When they are asleep or threatened, the adults adopt a mottled pattern.